 Since 1985, Windows has always shipped with a basic image-editing program: Paint.
-For MacOS, there’s no native equivalent, whether you’re running the latest version or an older one.
+There is no paint for Mac, though, even if you're running the latest version.
 Apple removed MacPaint long ago.

 However, Apple's default app for opening images, PDFs, and other files -- called Preview -- comes close.
 It doesn't mirror Microsoft Paint, but it has a few editing tools, like drawing, adding text, and inserting shapes.
 Most people don’t know these features exist because they’re hidden behind a button they never think to click.